VCTLabs/bruce/README.txt

 Usage
 =====

-Run Bruce using "python -m bruce <arguments>".
+Run Bruce using "bruce <arguments>".
 Use the -h switch to get usage help.

 See HOWTO.txt for the presentation file format.